RequestNetwork/docker-images/request-node/README.md

 You can find a list of all available environment variables [here](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/request-node#launch).

-For a complete example, see the [docker-compose.yml](../docker-compose.yml) file.

 ## Versions

-The docker image tags represent the matching version of NPM's [@requestnetwork/request-node](https://www.npmjs.com/package/@requestnetwork/request-node) package.
+Image tags represent the matching version of NPM's [@requestnetwork/request-node](https://www.npmjs.com/package/@requestnetwork/request-node) package.

-At the time of writing:
-- `latest` and `0.26.0` tags are equal ;
-- `next` and `0.26.1-next.1649` tags are equal.
+- `latest` targets the latest released version of the package on NPM ;
+- `next` points to the latest development version of the NPM package:  `x.y.z-next.id`.